fjbarter/packing3d/README.md

 #### Description

 Generates a Cartesian mesh that can approximate a cuboidal or cylindrical region.
+If cylindrical_mesh_shape is specified True, the exact volume of the cartesian cells which overlap the cylinder walls is calculated and used for the packing density, so there is no need to worry about incorrectly low packing densities at the wall (although they will still be low!).

 #### Args

 - `x_divisions`, `y_divisions`, `z_divisions` (*int*): Number of divisions along the x, y, and z axes.
 - `boundaries` (*dict*, optional): Dictionary defining the boundaries of the Cartesian region.
+- `cylindrical_mesh_shape` (*bool*, optional): Boolean that creates a cylindrical mesh shape with cartesian cells.
 - `radius` (*float*, optional): Radius of the cylindrical region to approximate, if applicable.
+- `base_level` (*float*, optional): Base level of the cylinder in the z-direction.
+- `height` (*float*, optional): Height of the cylindrical region for meshing

 #### Returns